Whoop Whoop(s)! (4+)

 It's party time!
 Whoop whoop!
 You hop, jump, stumble and whoops, you plunge your face into a pie.
 You get up, wipe the whipped cream from your eyes, and… then you see a whole new world.
 Music fills your ears, and it's coming closer.
 Four musicians are playing happily, hoppingly and stumblingly.
 Together, they are celebrating, because they’re together!

-The newly founded Oorkaan Ensemble consists of four musicians from all corners of the world, combining different cultures and musical traditions.
+The newly founded Oorkaan Ensemble consists of four top musicians, combining different cultures and musical traditions.
 The music they play becomes the story they tell.
 Whoop (s)! takes you on quite a journey, starting and ending, like all great stories: at the party!